 - Look up which mobile operator services a specific mobile number, and get information about what messaging features the mobile operator supports.

-Changing message originators
+Changing message sources

 In some cases, one-way messages can be more cost-effective.
 Consult with your OpenMarket account manager for guidance.